-Close-to-mature silviculture is applied in USA and Europe and have shown great interest because of its approach to the natural processes and their economic, s
+Close-to-mature silviculture is applied in USA and Europe and have shown great interest because of its approach to the natural processes and their economic, social, and ecological benefits.

 Joao Paulo Fidalgo Carvalho is a professor of Silviculture and Dendrology at the University Tras os Montes Alto Douro, Vila Real.
 He has a PhD in Silviculture and made a Post-Doc on the same subject in USA as a Fulbright Scholar (USDA Forest Service SRS and North Carolina State University).
 He has been working on close-to-nature in several countries, after its first contact in Germany (1996).
 Delegate member of the silviculture association Pro Silva Europe.